swagatam101/doe/README.md

 There is also experimental design---the balance between "exploitation" and "exploration".
 For example, a large number of positions mutated in the protein leads to higher exploration, too conservative design leads to only "exploitation" of what's roughly already known.

-Model complexity set how difficult it is to learn the "biology".
+Model complexity sets how difficult it is to learn the "biology".
 A robust method assumes high model complexity so that if the biological reality is simpler, the tested algorithms will work even better than expected---because experiments are expensive and simulation is cheap.

 ## Description

-SOLD matrix is used a a common framekwork---deep mutational scan fits in the same framework.
-Since I am building the simulator only on the individual and pairwise (epistatic) effects of mutations
+SOLD matrix is used a common framekwork---deep mutational scan fits in the same framework.
+Since I am building the simulator only on the individual and pairwise (epistatic) effects of mutations, diffrent length proteins multiple-sequence-aligned can also be captured in the simulation.

 ## Getting Started